lucee/lucee-docs/docs/03.reference/02.tags/timer/_attributes/variable.md

-The name of the variable in which to save the timer exection time into.
+The name of the variable in which to save the timer execution time into.